-Please send us at We are interested in hearing your comments, suggestions, or a quick “We are using the Lab.”
+We are interested in hearing your comments, suggestions, or a quick “We are using the Lab.”
+Please email us at

-See our new Web Labs in the menu bar above.
-Our current focus is development of Web Labs, and development of the desktop Reactor Lab, which is still usable, has ended.
+New – See Web Labs in the menu bar above.
+Our current focus is development of Web Labs.

 The Reactor Lab is a desktop app that provides simulations of a variety of chemical reactors.
 The Lab is useful in teaching Chemical Reaction Engineering.
 Students can actively learn about chemical reactions and reactors by performing experiments and analyzing data – quickly, safely, and inexpensively.

 Reactor Lab can be downloaded free of charge at the DOWNLOAD menu tab.